 Foothold International works in Taveta, Kenya where people are using river water for their daily needs.
 They approached ACK in search of possible solutions which resulted in 6 day training.
 ACK Staff, John and Benson, set up the training for 6 of Foothod colleagues, including the local Health representative.
 Foothold now builds and installs their own filters for the people of Taveta,

 Training for FHG, Kenya / Uganda

 Jim Wright, the founder of FHG, contacted ACI with the desire to train pastors to be able to build biosand filters for their respective communities.
 ACI set up a 6 day training for 20 pastors from Kenya and Uganda and successfully hosted the group at the ACI Kisii office.
 The pastors are now purchasing filters from ACI and installing them in their communities.

 Training for Burkina Faso

 Terry Link, a professor from Michigan State University, has been traveling to Burkina Faso for several years.
 Seeing the dire water situation there, he asked Hydraid to install biosand filters.
 However, due to the excessive shipping costs, Terry contacted ACI requesting we train his colleagues on how to build filters with locally available materials.
-John Nyagwencha and Sam Simmons from ACI Kenya, traveled to Burkina Faso and conducted a 6 day training to several local and government entities.
+ACK traveled to Burkina Faso and conducted a 6 day training to several local and government entities.
 Terry is now looking forward to introducing the new Hollow Fiber filters there as well.

 The ACI Kenya Staff are now extremely competent and capable of providing a number of services to our local and international community.
 Aqua Clara has also received a number or requests to replicate the program in both Tanzania and Uganda.
 ACI will pursue a program in Tanzania initially, then move into Uganda.